 Physical Removal and Barriers

-• Place barriers such as copper tape or diatomaceous earth around the plants to prevent crawling pests such as slugs and snails from reaching them.
+Sticky traps catch flying pests such as whiteflies and aphids, reducing their numbers.
+Copper tape or diatomaceous earth placed around the plants prevents crawling pests like slugs and snails from reaching them.

 Applying Immediate Treatments